nagios-plugins-rabbitmq/nagios-plugins-rabbitmq/README.md

 - check\_rabbitmq\_server
   - Use the `/api/nodes` API to gather resource usage of the rabbitmq server node

+- check\_rabbitmq\_objects
+  - Use a variety of APIs to count instances of various objects on the server.
+These include vhosts, exchanbges, bindings, queues and channels.

 See the relevant POD documentation/man pages for more information on usage.